Advancing excellence at scale through a thriving professoriate

 Ivy Plus Mellon Leadership Fellows: Progress

-Nine Ivy+ Mellon Leadership Fellows practicing equity-minded leadership to improve the academy
+Nine Ivy+ Mellon Leadership Fellows practicing leadership to improve the academy

 In 2023, the Ivy+ Faculty Advancement Network (FAN) was awarded a $1.5 million grant from the Andrew W. Mellon Foundation to launch the Ivy+ Mellon Leadership Fellows program, which aims to increase the representation of humanities faculty members occupying the highest administrative offices in the academy.
-FAN members selected a cohort of tenured faculty in the humanities who participated in a comprehensive program of skill development in academic leadership and governance over a period of at least two years.
-This funding, supplemented by FAN’s member institutions, extends the consortium’s mission to advance diversity and inclusion in the American professoriate and strengthens collaborations that reimagine university cultures and the academic workforce.
+FAN members selected a cohort of tenured faculty in the humanities who participated in a comprehensive program of skill development in academic leadership over a period of at least two years, including participation in the FAN Institute.
+This funding, supplemented by FAN’s member institutions, extends the consortium’s mission to empower faculty leaders to reimagine university cultures and the academic workforce.

 Year 1: Embedded in the Ivy+ FAN Institute

-In the first year, the Mellon Fellows participated in the consortium’s Institute for Inquiry, Equity & Leadership in the Academic Department.
-Each year, this institute brings together department chairs/heads, world-class scholars and other faculty leaders to interrogate institutional norms that hinder diversity and inclusion in the professoriate.
-The Ivy+ Mellon Leadership Fellows worked alongside alumni and current participants of the Institute, which provided insight and energy for their equity-minded change efforts.
+n the first year, the Mellon Fellows participated in the consortium’s Institute.
+Each year, this institute brings together department chairs/heads, world-class scholars and other faculty leaders to interrogate and disrupt institutional norms that hold back excellence in the American professoriate.
+The Ivy+ Mellon Leadership Fellows worked alongside alumni and current participants of the Institute, which provided insight and energy for their change efforts.

-Fall: Orientation and three-day launch of Institute on Inquiry, Equity & Leadership @ Columbia University.
+Fall: Orientation and three-day launch of Institute at Columbia University.
 Discussion leaders included Pres.
 Minouche Shafik (Columbia) Provost KerryAnn O’Meara (Teachers College), Prof. Valerie Purdie Greenaway (Columbia), Pres.
 Winston Soboyejo (SUNY-IT), Pres.
 Patricia Ramsey (CUNY-Medger Evers), and EVP Prabhas Moghe (Rutgers).

 April 2024: IML Fellows discussing culturally-aware, strengths-based leadership with members of FAN’s Steering Committee, who also participated in the workshop.